Job, Internship, and Graduate Program Preparation

-Steps to the Internship Search Process
+Steps to the Search Process

 - Think about how your internship will fit into your academic schedule or summer plans.

-- Create a master resume that you will later change for each internship or future job/graduate school application.
+- Create a master resume that you will later change for each internship, future job, or graduate school application.

 - Write your cover letter and/or personal statement and start gathering letters of recommendation (as needed).